ygilpin/ros_april_tag_with_resize/README.md

 This package april_resize subscribes to an image stream topic (provided by usb_cam) and then publishes a smaller version of it.
 ROS Indigo
 # Usage
-Clone this repository into catkin_ws
+1.Clone this repository into catkin_ws
-Launch the demo.launch file
+2.Launch the demo.launch file
+3.Put a camera calibration in the default location camera URL.
+For example `/home/ubuntu/.ros/camera_info/head_camera.yaml`